 Instead of being a God who is disgusted with humanity and sets out to teach them the error of their ways, this time around Mister Breen portrays Artificial Intelligence from the far future who is disgusted with humanity and sets out to teach them the error of their ways.

 The bloom may be off the proverbial rose by this point in Breen’s career.
-Unlike his previous efforts I never felt like I was watching something bad in a fresh new way.
+Unlike his previous efforts Pass Thru never made me feel like I was watching something bad in a fresh new way.
 It was just the same ol’ same ol’ .

 And since Double Down was described on IMDb as “an edgy action thriller” I say Pass Thru should be described as “the definitive Nicolas Cage bio-pic.”